Tim---/linux-kernel-reverse/README.md

 # linux-kernel-reverse

-Steps to reverse engineer a custom Linux kernel (for dynamic and static analysis).
+Steps to reverse engineer a custom Linux kernel (for dynamic and static analysis, aka QEMU and Ghidra).
 Mainly notes to myself.

+## Putting the kernel in an ELF

+The first step we may want to do is to convert the raw vmlinux to an ELF.
+Delimiting the sections with the permissions (.text, .data, .bss mainly) will allow us to load it directly into Ghidra.
+Il will also serve as a container for the debug infos that we will add in the rest of the document.

+Note that if the raw image is a bzImage, we must extract the vmlinux and wrap this file.

 ## Getting the kernel version